 Australian Association of Clinical Hypnotherapy & Psychotherapy (Fellow, Professional Clinical Member & Current President)

-Australian Counselling Association (Qualified Member & Clinical Supervisor)
+Australian Counselling Association (Registered Member & Clinical Supervisor)

 Australian Counselling Association College of Counselling Supervisors (Member)

 ADDITIONAL EDUCATION & PROFESSIONAL TRAINING IN

 Parts Therapy/ Ego State Therapy

 Inner Child Therapy